What are the best Photography fonts for watermarking available?

 Nevertheless, when choosing a font, the decision could be confusing and overwhelming.
 There are about 300,000 fonts available to use for your watermark, representing approximately 60,000 font families.

 Now that’s a lot of choices.
 Here are some steps to narrow down these options to get the perfect font a lot easier.

 Choose a Style of Photography Fonts

-A lot of available watermark fonts out there could be broken into five major categories, each with their own look, feel, and character.
-You could narrow down your choices by choosing a style first.
+A lot of available watermark photography fonts out there could be broken into five major categories, each with their own look, feel, and character.
+You could narrow down your choices by choosing a font styles first.

 They are also bold and contradictory.
 Slab serif fonts could evoke urban or rural, vintage, or modern feelings.
-Examples: Courier, Lubalin Graph, Clarendon, Rockwell, Archer.
+Examples Photography fonts: Courier, Lubalin Graph, Clarendon, Rockwell, Archer.

-Script/Handwriting: As the name implies, these watermark fonts appear similar to cursive script or handwriting.
+As the name implies, these watermarks appear similar to cursive script or handwriting.
 These fancy scripts must be used minimally unless you are going for a more historical feel.
-Examples: Learning Curve Pro, Yellowtail, Edwardian Script, Lavanderia.
+Examples: Learning Curve Pro, Yellowtail, Edwardian Script font, Lavanderia.